MRsnoken/EggScan/README.md

 EggScan is built with the following principles in mind:

-- Fully local operation – all data stays on your server with no cloud backend or required external services.
+- Fully local operation – all data is stored locally, with no cloud backend or required external services
 - Predictable behavior over real-time complexity
 - Clear and inspectable state after each scan
 - Simple deployment and maintenance